“I’m not a fan

-God has blessed me with opportunities and abilities throughout my life to enjoy the outdoors in many family, ministry, mentoring, and private settings.
-It’s a legacy passed down from my grandfather (the last of the Appalachian mountain men), to my father, to me, and now to my own sons and grandsons.
+Living in and loving the outdoors… it’s a legacy passed down from my grandfather (the last of the Appalachian mountain men), to my father, to me, and now to my own sons, grandsons, and sons in the faith.

 If you were to ask me the three items you should always have outdoors (and yes, I’ve been asked), I’d recommend a knife, a sarong, and a water bottle.
 But don’t forget cordage, fire-making, and a New Testament.
 A flashlight might be handy, too, but God’s Word is all the Light you need.